aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ### 19.0

 Strictly speaking it is not necessary to install Tatin for 19.0, because Tatin is part of a 19.0-installation.
 However, before it can be used it must be activated.
+That's because in 19.0 it is still experimental.

 Note that activating is available in 19.0 only.
-It's not supported in 18.0 and 18.2.
+Activating is not supported in 18.0 and 18.2.

 In order to activate Tatin, execute